Frequently Asked Questions

 Where do the training rides take place?

 - Our midweek rides in the winter and early spring are always on the island, usually at the Grand Forest.
 Our Sunday rides are off-island, usually at Port Gamble.
-Early season rides take place after school on Wednesdays starting in December and are limited by available light – 75-90 minutes.
-Sunday rides are 2-2.5 hours, starting at 9:00 am.
+Early season rides take place after school on Tuesdays or Wednesdays starting in February and from 3:45 to about 5:00.
+Rides are a litttle longer when the days get longer.
+Sunday rides are 2-2.5 hours.

 Will I get wet?